xdissent/ievms/README.md

 Microsoft provides virtual machine disk images to facilitate website testing in multiple versions of IE, regardless of the host operating system.
-With a single command, you can have IE6, IE7, IE8, IE9, IE10 and IE11 running in separate virtual machines.
+With a single command, you can have IE6, IE7, IE8, IE9, IE10, IE11 and MSEdge running in separate virtual machines.

 [![Click here to lend your support to ievms and make a donation at pledgie.com!](http://pledgie.com/campaigns/15995.png?skin_name=chrome)](http://pledgie.com/campaigns/15995)